praveek/launch.en/help/extension-dev/getting-started.md

 ---
-title: Getting started with extension development
+title: Getting Started with Extension Development
-seo-title: Getting started with extension development
-description: Getting started with extension development
+description: Get started with developing your own extensions in Adobe Experience Platform Launch.
-seo-description: Getting started with extension development
 ---

 # Getting started with extension development